evansneath/compiler/README.md

 `Scanner` class (in `scanner.py`) and the `CodeGenerator` class (in `codegenerator.py`) to allow for simple access to their class methods and objects.
-The `datatypes.py` and `errors.py` source files containing several datatypes and exception classes respectively which are used in the various components of the compiler.
+The `datatypes.py` and `errors.py` source files containing several data types and exception classes respectively which are used in the various components of the compiler.

 ###Scanning